Harrington to make Senior Open debut at Gleneagles

 The Irishman and another double Claret Jug winner, Ernie Els, join Darren Clarke, Tom Lehman and Sandy Lyle in aiming to make history at the event that has a record prize fund of £2.5m.

-Only three players - Bob Charles, Gary Player and Tom Watson - have won both The Open Championship and Senior Open.
+Only three players - Bob Charles, Gary Player and Tom Watson - have won both the Open Championship and Senior Open.

 "To make my Senior Open debut in Scotland is special," said Harrington.